 PHI Sessions 2021 will take place over two days separated by a one-week intermission, and will be initiated by a series of probing conversations on Day 1 — the Grounding Sessions, designed to provide a foundational survey of the subjects in question, followed by two Deep Dive Sessions that will probe certain territories in more detail.
 Critical areas for further inquiry will be identified through these conversations and presented during the Day 1 Summary Session as the Research Subjects that will be the basis for the Work Sessions of Day 2.

 Day 1 will be conducted and presented virtually, as well as offered for public viewing at the PHI Centre (315 Saint-Paul St W).
 Online, the event will be offered in English with live audio translation offered in French.
+ASL (only for Deep Dive sessions) and LSQ interpretation will be available.
 Exchanges with the public will follow each session.